jrandj/java-11/README.md

 1. Java has primitive and reference variables.
 The Java compiler and JVM inherently know what primitive types mean, while reference data types are built by combining primitive data types and other reference data types.

-1. Primitive data types below:
+1. Primitive data types are shown below:
     | Date Type | Size    | Description                                                             | Sample                  |
     |-----------|---------|-------------------------------------------------------------------------|-------------------------|
     | byte      | 1 byte  | -128 to 127                                                             | -1, 0, 1                |